NicoloCavalli95horses/KMS-web-testing/02 Literature/papers/Classifying and qualifying GUI defects.md

 | **Tags** | #paper #gui      |
 ## Main concepts

+**Widget**: graphical object in a GUI (e.g., a button, or a dropdown)

+**Mono-event interactions**: when a widget allows the user to performe a single action (e.g., clicking, or swiping)

+**Multi-event interactions**: when a widget allows the user to performe multiple actions/interactions (e.g., zooming or drawing on a canvas)

+**Standard widget**: predictable and mono-event widgets

+**WIMP**: GUI with simple widgets, such as windows, icons, menu and pointers

+**Post-WIMP**: GUI that includes multi-event interactions and non-standard widgets

+==The current trend in GUI design is the shift from designing standard widgets to designing *ad hoc* widgets that can handle multi-event interactions.==

+The GUI serves:
+- aesthetics purposes
+- presents data
+- allow the user to reach his goals by performing certain actions that modify the system state

+**Multi-modal interaction**: when inputs from different modalities are combined to perform an actions (e.g., moving the mouse and speaking)

+**Multi-modal fusion**: it concerns the understanding of the synchronization between the different input devices in a multi-modal interaction context
+## GUI fault model

-The paper proposes a GUI fault model for providing GUI testers with benchmark tools to evaluate the ability of GUI testing tools to detect GUI failures.
+The paper proposes a GUI fault model to be used to *test GUI testers*.
+The model serves as a benchmark tool, to evaluate the ability of GUI testing tools to detect GUI failures.

 ![[user_interface_faults.png]]